mspnp/performance-optimization/RetrievingTooMuchData.md

 - Carefully monitor any use that your application makes of eager-retrieval.
 Although this is a common technique that can be used to fetch data in advance and improve response times, it can easily cascade to fetch large amounts of related data that is unlikely to be used.
 If you are using a framework such as an ORM to automatically fetch data (such as the `Includes` method of the Entity Framework), make sure that you understand how it operates and consider the effects that it might have on I/O.

-- Wherever possible, ensure that queries performed by using LINQ to Entities are resolved by using the `IQueryable` interface rather than `IEnumerable`.
-This may be a matter of rephrasing a query to use only the features and functions that can be mapped by LINQ to Entities to features available in the database, or adding user-defined functions to the database that can perform the required operations on the data before returning it.
+- Wherever possible, ensure that LINQ queries are resolved by using the `IQueryable` interface rather than `IEnumerable`.
+This may be a matter of rephrasing a query to use only the features and functions that can be mapped by LINQ to features available in the underlying data source, or adding user-defined functions to the data source that can perform the required operations on the data before returning it.
 In the example shown earlier, the code can be refactored to remove the problematic `AddDays` function from the query, allowing filtering to be performed by the database:

 **C# Entity Framework**